AWS Cloud Operations & Migrations Blog

 - Enter AccessKeyRotationMaster as the stack name.

-- Enter the comma-separated list of target accounts you want to monitor for compliance.
+- Enter either the AWS Organizations ID or the comma-separated list of target accounts you want to monitor for compliance.

 - Click Next.

 On the Configure stack options page, add any necessary tags, and select Next.
 Review all the information and select create stack to submit your stack configuration.
 Once the page refreshes, you find stack in CREATE_IN_PROGRESS status and the status changes to CREATE_COMPLETE once it’s done.
 When it is finished, navigate to the Outputs tab and copy the newly created SNS topic Amazon Resource Name (ARN) in the value column.Step 2: Deploy to target accounts